MakeSchool/SpriteBuilder-Cocos2D-Docs/1.1/editor_animation_chaining/editor_animation_chaining.md

+#Chaining Timelines

 Chaining timelines together causes one timeline to begin as soon as the previous timeline ends  SpriteBuilder makes chaining timelines simple using a dropdown menu at he bottom of the timeline.

 ![image](chain_timeline.png)

 #####
-Is there equivelent of timeline animations in Cocos2D/is there a way to initiate timelines in code
+Is there equivelent of timeline animations in Cocos2D/is there a way to initiate timelines in code?
 ######